 Money Follows the Person is a federal demonstration program that helps Medicaid-eligible individuals currently living in long-term care facilities – such as nursing homes, hospitals, and other qualified institutions – successfully transition back into the community.

 Based on your family member's needs, MFP provides the funds, services and support need for a successful transition into the community.
 In addition to returning to their own home, housing options include apartments, assisted living, congregate living and group homes.

-AASCC Specialized Care Managers work with your loved one to assess their situation and to develop a plan for returning to the community.
+AOASCC Specialized Care Managers work with your loved one to assess their situation and to develop a plan for returning to the community.
 If eligible, assistance is provided to access programs that can provide care management and home care services.
 Housing Coordinators and Transition coordinators provide one-to-one assistance with community supports, system navigation, accessing resources and living arrangements.